 The drive up takes you through Hagley Gap, a one-street village where provisions and a hot meal can be purchased.
 The trailhead at Penlyne Castle is the beginning of a service road for trucks and jeeps in the upper reaches of the coffee plantation.
 The hike to the Peak is approximately 8 miles and takes about 4 hours.
-My memories of being in this part of the mountains is magical, "... a sense of lonesomeness, a smallness in the context the stillness of the vast expanse of mountains and valleys... a synchrony with nature like you've never felt".
+My memories of being in this part of the mountains is magical, "... a sense of lonesomeness, a smallness in the stillness of the vast expanse of mountains and valleys... a synchrony with nature like you've never felt".

 The hike back is usually done in daylight, you'll get the full experience of the views and awesomeness of the surrounding mountainside and trails.

 Accommodations close to the trailhead:

 The hike can optionally begin at Cedar Valley, or a shorter route from Cascade.
 The latter requires driving from Cedar Valley to Cascade and commencing the hike there.
-Follow the main road up hill to the Forest Reserve where you can optionally visit the Rasta farmers coffee farm, by continuing follow the road, or cut through the forest reserve and re-join the road higher up.
+Follow the main road up hill to the Forest Reserve where you can optionally visit the Rasta farmers coffee farm, by continuing along the road, or cut through the forest reserve and re-join the road higher up.
 The rest of the hike is easy to Old Tavern Coffee Estate and Hollywell National Park.
 The hike is very scenic, passing through small villages and offering vistas across the valleys and mountains.

 The hike starts beside the remains of the old coffee works at Clydesdale.
 The trail, is steep in places and passes through coffee farms, small cultivations and banks of wild flowers to the 5,000 feet (approximately 1,500 metres) high Cinchona Botanical Gardens.
 Many exotic plant species adapted to cooler temperatures flourish there.
 From the gardens there is a striking view of the grand ridge of the Blue Mountains and in the distance Jamaica's southeast coastline.
 The hike takes about 1 - 1.5 hour one way and is fairly easy.